 All members must make a declaration of any potential conflicts of interest that may require their withdrawal in advance of each meeting.

-The Committee will meet as required, but not less than once a year.
+The Committee will meet routinely 2 times a year, with additional meetings as required.

 No other business shall be discussed at the meeting except at the discretion of the Chair.